-What Happened to the Twelve Apostles?
+What Happened to the 12 Disciples and Apostles of Jesus?

 Read how each of the apostles spread out to minister and evangelize and how many of the apostles died for their faith.

-What Happened to the Twelve Apostles?
+What Happened to the 12 Disciples and Apostles of Jesus?

-The Original Twelve Apostles
+The Original 12 Apostles

 "The names of the [original] twelve apostles are these: first, Simon, who is called Peter, and Andrew his brother; James the son of Zebedee, and John his brother; Philip and Bartholomew; Thomas and Matthew the tax collector; James the son of Alphaeus, and Thaddaeus; Simon the Cananaean, and Judas Iscariot, who betrayed him."
 (Matthew 10:2-4)